Skip to content

 Heavy body and light body impression materials hold significance when it comes to impression materials available in dentistry today.
 Both play a pivotal role in different aspects of dentistry as heavy body is mainly used as preliminary impressions and custom tray applications due to its great support and stability, whereas light body impression materials on the other hand provide finesse details, precise margins and accuracy of dental impressions.
 It is important to know the various characteristics like its physical properties and its various applications in dental procedures enable the dentist to perform the specific procedures by choosing the appropriate material, ensuring the satisfaction and comfort of the patient while continuous efforts towards the success of the treatment.

-Q. Are light-body and heavy-body impression materials reusable?
+Are light-body and heavy-body impression materials reusable?+

 Prev Post